Uma Maheswara Ugra Roopasya: Soundtrack

 The film's soundtrack and score were composed by Bijibal, who scored music for the original counterpart film.
 All the songs in the film were released as singles, before being released as an album on 23 July 2020, by Aditya Music.
 The lyrics for the songs were written by Viswa, Rehman and Raghukul Mokirala.

 The first single "Ningi Chutte" with lyrics by Viswa and performed by Vijay Yesudas was released on 6 March 2020.
 The second single "Anandam" was released on 6 July and featured lyrics by Rehman and vocals by Gowtham Bharadwaj and Soumya Ramakrishnan.
 The third single, "Repavalu", was released on 13 July.
 The song was written by Rahman and Raghukul Mokirala and is sung by Bijibal and Sangeetha Srikanth.
 The fourth song "Nuvvemo" sung by Kaala Bhairava and Sithara Krishnakumar, was released as a part of the soundtrack album.

-Indiaglitz stated "The album stays true to the flavour of the story and the setting".
-Vipin Nair of Music Aloud reviewed "A brilliant Telugu debut for composer Bijibal that, while partly inspired from the music he did for Maheshinte Prathikaaram, stands beautifully on its own as well.
-The same seems to apply to the movie as well."